Operation Safe Sale

-In an effort to protect Wake Forest residents from becoming victims of crime when selling or purchasing items advertised online, the Wake Forest Police Department has introduced an initiative designed to provide a safe zone for transactions called "Operation Safe Sale."
+In May 2015, in an effort to protect Wake Forest residents from becoming victims of crime when selling or purchasing items advertised online, the Wake Forest Police Department introduced an initiative designed to provide a safe zone for transactions called "Operation Safe Sale."

 How the Program Works

 Wake Forest residents who are selling or purchasing items advertised online may come to the police department, 225 S. Taylor St., to complete their transaction.
 Transactions may be made in the police department parking lot or inside the lobby, either with or without an officer present.

 At the request of either party, a police officer will be available to check the serial number to determine whether the item has been entered through state or national databases as stolen property.
 Anyone wishing to have an officer present will be required to schedule an appointment by calling 919-554-6150.